1. Home

 Identification

-If you need help identifying an insect or bug, you can click on the links on this page or contact the Museum of Victoria.
+If you need help identifying an insect or bug, you can click on the links on this page.

 • Bees and Wasps If you have found a bee/wasp nest that you would like investigated, please contact the relevant people depending on the location of the nest.